- Learn about Eos

 A disease involving patchy infiltration of one or more layers of the large intestine with eosinophils.
 See also Eosinophilic Enteritis.

-A disease involving patchy infiltration of one or more layers of the esophagus with eosinophils.
+A disease involving patchy infiltration of one or more layers of the stomach and/or small intestine with eosinophils.
 See also Eosinophilic Enteritis.

 A red blood cell.